""

 Students admitted to UW-Madison and the Mead Witter School of Music will be declared in their music major or music degree program.
 All students must make satisfactory progress, as described below, to continue in their major or degree program.
 Students not meeting these requirements should meet with the Undergraduate Music Advisor to discuss their options for continuing in the Mead Witter School of Music.

 Students must meet all of the requirements below to continue in the program.
-Students not meeting any one of these requirements will be removed from the program and must choose a new major.
-Contact the Undergraduate Music Advisor for consideration of extenuating circumstances or if the student is considering a leave of absence (such as family emergency, personal wellness, study abroad, or approved accommodations)
+Students not meeting any one of these requirements may be removed from the program and must choose a new major.
+Contact the Undergraduate Music Advisor for consideration of extenuating circumstances or if the student is considering a leave of absence (such as family emergency, personal wellness, study abroad, or approved accommodations).

 (1) Enrollment Requirements

-• Enroll every fall and spring semester in a course that meets the Performance Study Requirements, until that requirement is completed.
+• Enroll every fall and spring semester in courses that meet the Performance Study Requirements, until those requirements are completed.

 • Enroll in MUSIC 121 & MUSIC 171 to begin the music theory/history sequence in the first possible fall semester after declaration.